elightup/slim-seo/readme.txt

 == Changelog ==

+= 3.19.0 - 2023-04-04 =
+- Add canonical URL
+- If a page is set as the post type archive, get the page title for the breadcrumbs
+- Make breadcrumbs include product categories for WooCommerce
+- Fix rel link for the 1st page containing /page/1

 = 3.18.2 - 2023-03-21 =
 - Add type safe for checking terms in breadcrumbs
 - Fix regex redirection causing PHP warnings
 - Fix link attributes in WP 6.0

 = 3.18.1 - 2023-02-22 =